BelmY/satnogs-docs/client/finding-ppm.rst

      not found: 781
      average absolute error: -45.711 ppm

-In this case, we use -45.711 for our PPM error setting, SATNOGS_PPM_ERROR
+In this case, we use -45.711 for our PPM error setting, SATNOGS_PPM_ERROR.
+Refer to [settings.py](https://github.com/satnogs/satnogs-client/blob/master/satnogsclient/settings.py).